I’m Nicole Hao, a MEng student in Computer Science at Cornell University. Previously, I received my B.A. in Mathematics from Cornell in Dec 2024.

 It hurts me to see younger people going through the same struggles I once had to go through, so I try to help people pursue education opportunities and find a sense of belonging through community service.

-• Volunteer, Dharma Drum Retreat Center, May - Jun 2025
+Volunteer, Dharma Drum Retreat Center, May - Jul 2025

-• Resident Advisor, Holland International Living Center, Aug 2022 - Dec 2024
+Resident Advisor, Holland International Living Center, Aug 2022 - Dec 2024

-• Volunteer Mathematics Tutor, GoPeer, Aug 2021 - Mar 2023
+Volunteer Mathematics Tutor, GoPeer, Aug 2021 - Dec 2023

 Recent Reads

-• How to Do Great Work - An amazing essay by Paul Graham.
+- How to Do Great Work - An amazing essay by Paul Graham.
 When in doubt, “stay upwind”.
 This phrase stuck with me.

-• The Meaning of Meaningless: The Importance of Meaninglessness - By Dr. Nanige Nashiko.
+- The Meaning of Meaningless: The Importance of Meaninglessness - By Dr. Nanige Nashiko.
 I don’t think there is an English translation for this book yet.
-It’s a great book about being able to derive joy from doing meaningless activities in a meaning-driven world. 「無意味を楽しむことが、最も意味のある生き方だ。」
+It’s a great book about being able to derive joy from doing meaningless activities in a meaning-driven world.

-• Agency is Eating the World - by Gian Segato.
+「無意味を楽しむことが、最も意味のある生き方だ。」Finding joy in the meaningless is the most meaningful way to live. - Agency is Eating the World - by Gian Segato.
 “AI has eroded the value of specialization because, for many tasks, achieving the outcome of several years of experience now takes a $20 ChatGPT subscription.”
+Agency has become one of the most desirable traits among working professionals.

-Last updated: Jul 2025
+Last updated: May 2025